boeschenstein/angular9-dotnetcore-openapi-swagger/README.md

 #### Some information before we generate the code

 - According my `\backend\Properties\launchSettings.json`, the endpoint is available by https and http.
-To avoid issues with https, I decide to use http for generating my the ts files
+To avoid issues with https, I decide to use http for generating the ts files

 ``` json
 ...